A popular restaurant Hugo’s, in West Hollywood, Calif., has been critically acclaimed for one of its menu items, Pasta Mama.

 In fact, I won’t be surprised to hear that you’ve added Pasta Mama to your family’s list of favorite meals.
 Serve it once a week and your grocery budget will love you.

-- 5 ounces pasta, dry or fresh (like fettuccini or spaghetti)
+- 5 oz pasta dry or fresh, like fettuccini or spaghetti

-- 1 tablespoon hot water (or pasta water)
+- 1 tbsp hot water or pasta water

 - Prepare pasta according to package directions (or use any kind of leftover pasta).